 I swear, every time I walk by a physical The Children's Place storefront, there's some sort of amazing sale going on.
 Because not only is this brand fashionable and affordable to begin with, its frequent price-slashing makes snagging cute baby clothes a cinch.
 Whether you're looking for premie-sized clothing or big kid items, there's sure to be something perfect for your child.
 What's even better is I've never been inside one of these stores without encountering some sort of sale or deal going on.

-As you might have observed, unicorns have been all the rage for quite some time now — whether it's unicorn-inspired drinks, hair, cakes, and more And this trend extends to kids' clothing.
-Which is why this three-piece set from The Children's Place is on point.
-The set features a short-sleeved bodysuit, a pair of pants, and a hoodie with, get this, a unicorn horn on a hood.
+This three-piece set from The Children's Place gets pretty high marks for adorable details.
+The set features a short-sleeved bodysuit, a pair of pants, and a hoodie with, get this, a panda horn on the pocket.
 It's so cute, I can hardly stand it.

-When I think of The Children's Place, one of the first things that comes to mind is the store's selection of cute and quirky graphic T-shirts and baby bodysuits.
-It's sassiness at a budget-friendly price point.
-And I mean, what little guy wouldn't look adorable in this set that says, "Lil' Dude," and has mustaches all over it?
+When I think of The Children's Place, one of the first things that comes to mind is the store's selection of cute prints.
+It's cute design at a budget-friendly price point.
+And I mean, what little guy wouldn't look adorable in this set with a sweet lion print all over it?

 In case you were wondering, The Children's Place also offers a selection of gift sets to include on your baby registry — or to simply pick up for yourself because they're so affordable and cute.
 (Whichever comes first!)
 This six-piece set consisting of three knotted hats and three pairs of mittens would be a sweet addition to any baby girl's wardrobe.

 And this two-piece set of zip-up, footed pajamas is simply dreamy.
-I mean, who wouldn't want a sleeper set featuring happy and winking clouds and rainbows?
+I mean, who wouldn't want a sleeper set featuring cheerful stripes or springtime flowers?

 Here's another example of a perfect newborn gift set.
-This baby boy sleeper set comprised of two pairs of zip-up pajamas, one pair of opened-bottomed pajamas, one hat, one bib, and one pair of printed socks.
-The safari prints and designs are sure to keep your little boy styling and cozy at night.
+This baby boy sleeper set comprised of a pair of zip-up pajamas, one pair of footie bottoms pajamas, one hat, and an adorable onesie.
+The safari prints and designs are sure to keep your little boy or girl styling and cozy at night.

 If you're not familiar with this particular brand, Little Wonders can be found at Sears.
 Unfortunately, hundreds of unprofitable Sears and Kmart locations have closed in the past several years as a result of Sears Holdings declaring bankruptcy, according to USA Today.
 The good news is, even if a Sears location has recently closed near you, you can still purchase this adorably affordable line on Sears.com.
 So if you did lose your local Sears, don't let that hold you back from checking out what Little Wonders has to offer.
 Because I can almost guarantee you'll find something amazing for your little one.

-Like many items in the clothing line, this Little Wonders long-sleeved sweatshirt, onesie and leggings set features an adorable print paired with a cute saying.
-It's priced at $9.17, too — so it won't break the bank.
+Like many items in the clothing line, this Little Wonders button-up sweatshirt, onesie and leggings set features an adorable print paired with a cute saying that's perfect for upcoming springtime.
+It's priced at $10.55, too — so it won't break the bank.

-Looking ahead to the Christmas holiday, this 3-pack of Little Wonders long-sleeved infant bodysuits will keep your baby warm during the colder months while also making diaper changes convenient.
-With striped and printed designs — and regularly priced at $5.99 — who said bodysuits had to be boring or expensive?
+This 3-pack of Little Wonders long-sleeved infant bodysuits will keep your baby cute during the warmer months while also making diaper changes convenient.
+With three printed designs — and regularly priced at $7.91 — who said bodysuits had to be boring or expensive?

-This Little Wonders 3-piece bodysuit set offers the perfect mix of colorful prints and whimsical graphic designs for your baby boy.
+This Little Wonders 3-piece bodysuit set offers the perfect mix of colorful prints and whimsical graphic designs for your baby girl.

 And I mean, come on.
-This Little Wonders button-down and frog shirt set is basically the cutest thing for a baby boy or a baby girl.
+This Little Wonders strawberry hat and shirt set is basically the cutest thing for a baby girl.

 Little Wonders also has a wide variety of pajamas and pajama sets from which to choose.
-This Little Wonders two-pack of footed, zip-up pajamas featuring a striped and floral print adds a little pizzazz to your baby's wardrobe, if you've grown tired of solid colors.
+This Little Wonders pair of unicorn pajamas featuring a rainbow print adds a little pizzazz to your baby's wardrobe, if you've grown tired of solid colors.

-And for a gender neutral option, these Little Wonders whale-print footed pajamas are totally adorable.
+And for a gender neutral option, these Little Wonders star-print footed pajamas are totally adorable.
 One of the best things about the Little Wonders brand is that the prints are cute and the colors are perfect.
-This footie set is no exception, and it rings in at only $7.49!
+This footie set is no exception, and it rings in at only $9.99!